Muslim Khan (Taliban spokesman)

+Early life and education

-Born in Kabal Tehsil, Swat, in 1954 Khan started out as a student activist of a left-wing secular party in the 1960s, but became a religious extremist in the early 1990s.
-He became the chief spokesman of the Swat Taliban in 2007.
+Born in Kabal Tehsil, Swat, in 1954 Khan started out as a student activist of a left-wing secular party in the 1960s, but became a religious extremist in the early 1990s, becoming a part of Tehreek-e-Nafaz-e-Shariat-e-Mohammadi's leadership in 1994.

 In an interview with New England Foundation for the Arts, when asked about his usage of American-styled English and pronunciation, he revealed that he had lived for some time in Boston, Massachusetts.
 He had spent 4 years in the USA and worked as a painter in Boston.
 The BBC reported that Khan spoke Pashto, Urdu, English, Arabic and Persian, and had lived in or travelled across more than a dozen countries in the Middle East, Europe, the US and Asia.

+Militant activities

 In April 2009 he denounced any Pakistanis who disagreed with his interpretation of Islam calling them non-Muslims.
 It was also revealed due to a telephone intercept that Khan had urged attacks on the families of soldiers.
 "Strikes should be carried out on their homes so their kids get killed and then they'll realise".
 Before the start of the Army offensive against the Taliban, Khan claimed that his fighters controlled "more than 90 per cent" of Swat.